-This research was written by Audrone Sadauskaite, from Visionary Analytics under the coordination of Thiébaut Weber and Ignacio Doreste (ETUC).
+This research was carried out by Audrone Sadauskaite, Elžbieta Jašinskaite and Simonas Gaušas from Visionary Analytics under the coordination of Thiébaut Weber and Ignacio Doreste (ETUC).

-The writer and the ETUC want to thank to members of the Steering Committee of the project "Boosting unions' participation to guarantee quality transitions and employment to young people in Europe" for their work throught the project, as well as all members of the ETUC - Youth Committee for their contributions to the research.
+The writers and the ETUC want to thank to the members of the Steering Committee of the project "Boosting unions' participation to guarantee quality transitions and employment to young people in Europe" for their work throughout the project, as well as all members of the ETUC - Youth Committee for their contributions to the research.